VibeCoder01/SystemInsightsAnalyser/README.md

 - **(Important for Dates)** If you've selected a Last Seen column, a **Date Format** input will appear.
 You must specify the format of your date string here.
   - For `10/15/2023`, you would enter `MM/dd/yyyy`.
   - For `15-Oct-23 10:00`, you would enter `dd-MMM-yy HH:mm`.
+  - The format string must account for all parts of the date, including time if present.
   - If you leave this field blank, the app will try to parse standard ISO formats like `2023-10-15T10:00:00Z`.
 It is highly recommended to provide the format to avoid ambiguity.
 - A preview of your data is shown to help you make the correct selections.
 - Click **"Save Configuration"**.